Melody12020831/Notebook/docs/Computer_Science/OOP/Chapter6.md

 ## RAII

 - Resource acquisition is initialization
-    - Build the life cycle of a resource to the lifetimeof an object
+    - Build the life cycle of a resource to the lifetime of an object
     - Acquire resources in Ctor
     - Release resources in Dtor